-Girls with Trisomy X have three copies of the X chromosome, while most girls and women have two.
-Even though this is unusual, it still happens to lots of girls.
-If you met 1000 girls, 1 of them would probably have Trisomy X. This means that there are over 150,000 girls and women with Trisomy X in the United States!
+Those with Trisomy X have three copies of the X chromosome, while most females have two.
+If you met 1000 girls, 1 of them would probably have Trisomy X. This means that there are over 150,000 people with Trisomy X in the United States!

-It is normal for girls with Trisomy X to feel that certain things or situations can be more of a challenge for them.
-This booklet discusses some of the ways a girl with Trisomy X might feel different, but remember that everybody has strengths and weaknesses just like you.
-Lots of girls and their families have found that it is easier to work through these challenges when you know about Trisomy X, and what it might mean for you.
+It is normal for those with Trisomy X to feel that certain things or situations can be more of a challenge for them.
+This booklet discusses some of the ways those with Trisomy X might feel different, but remember that everybody has strengths and weaknesses just like you.
+Families have found that it is easier to work through these challenges when you know about Trisomy X, and what it might mean for you.